-FREUD CONFERENCE ALERT This year’s annual Freud Conference, scheduled for Saturday 23rd May, has unfortunately been cancelled because of the pandemic, with its invasion of our planet.
-This has resulted in serious safety measures, as for example, worldwide lockdowns, the closure of all entertainment and travelling arrangements, and large gatherings of people.
+FREUD CONFERENCE ALERT The 2020 Freud Conference, LOVE in a Hostile Environment, has unfortunately been cancelled because of the pandemic, and the resultant worldwide lockdowns, the closure of all entertainment and travelling arrangements, and large gatherings of people.

-Our advertising brochures will be revised and sent out to everyone on our mailing list around September/October.
+Our advertising brochures will be revised and sent out to everyone on our mailing list around September/October 2021.
 At the same time our online registration, together with the brochure, will be available on our website, and emailed to all interested new registrants.

 Mark Solms and Toby Walsh and their recent book publications: